Money will be completely worthless in a total SHTF situation, which is why preppers and survivalists stock up on supplies and learn valuable skills.

 The entire country went on a bartering system.
 They traded services and goods.

-As Trent Hamm recommends in his article about Why You Shouldn’t Buy Gold as a Hedge Against Devastation, if you want to buy a small amount of gold – go for it.
+If you want to buy a small amount of gold – go for it.
 But history tells us that we shouldn’t count on gold as a currency in times of crisis.

 Diversify Your Currencies